Arranging a Funeral

 We understand that the first time you contact us can be difficult, which is why we’ll arrange to book an appointment with you face-to-face.
 This appointment can either take place at your home or in one of our, funeral homes.

-We would encourage you to give us a call before coming in to ensure our dedicated funeral director is available.
-To contact us, please ring 01253 420 450 or fill in our contact form here.
+We would encourage you to give us a call before coming in to ensure one of our dedicated funeral directors is available.
+To contact us, please ring 01253 420 450/01772 876878 or fill in our contact form here.

 How To Arrange a Funeral